Chromosome 4q duplication

 See Disclaimer regarding information on this site.
 Some links on this page may take you to organizations outside of the National Institutes of Health.

-chromosome abnormality that occurs when there is an extra copy of genetic material on the long arm (q) of chromosome 4.
-The severity of the condition and the signs and symptoms depend on the size and location of the duplication and which genes are involved.
-Features that often occur in people with chromosome 4q duplication include developmental delay, intellectual disability, behavioral problems and distinctive facial features.
-Although some cases occur sporadically, most are inherited from a parent with a balanced translocation.
+chromosome abnormality characterized by an extra copy (duplication) of genetic material on the long arm (q) of chromosome 4.
+The severity and specific symptoms depend on the size and location of the duplication, and which genes are involved.
+Features that have been described in some people with chromosome 4q duplication include developmental delay, intellectual disability, behavioral problems, birth defects, and distinctive facial features.
+Most cases are inherited from an unaffected parent with a chromosomal rearrangement called a balanced translocation.
+Some cases are not inherited and occur sporadically.
 Treatment is based on the signs and symptoms present in each person.Chromosome 4q duplication is a

 - Duplications of 4q.
 Unique.
 2008; http://www.rarechromo.org/information/Chromosome%20%204/4q%20duplications%20FTNW.pdf.

 - Unique is a source of information and support for families and individuals affected by rare chromosome disorders.
 Click on the link to view information about Chromosome 4q duplication.